 Appeals cannot be considered on the basis that you are unhappy with your marks.

 In the first instance, you should contact the appropriate person in your School to discuss your concerns.
 This might be your Programme or Module Leader.
 If, following discussions, your concerns have not been resolved; you can submit an academic appeal by completing a stage 1 appeal form.
+You should then submit your completed form and any related documentation via email to firstname.lastname@example.org.

 You must submit your appeal with any supporting information or evidence within 10 working days from the date on your results letter.
 If there is a good reason why you were unable to meet this deadline (e.g. you have been in hospital), you should inform the University on the form.